Before you start

 Creditors may be able to make a claim for money you receive from your pension savings.

-The effect of inflation means that, over time, the amount you can buy with the same amount of money goes down.
+Do you understand that the effect of inflation means that, over time, the amount you can buy with the same amount of money goes down?
 You need to consider the impact that inflation will have on any amount taken

 The effect of inflation means that, over time, the amount you can buy with the same amount of money goes down.
 If you're intending to use your lump sum to provide a retirement income, you need to consider the impact that inflation will have on it in the future.

-Do you understand that the Money Purchase Annual Allowance will apply to your plan?
+Do you understand that the Money Purchase Annual Allowance (MPAA) will apply across all your defined contribution pension plans?

-Do you understand that the Money Purchase Annual Allowance will apply to your plan?
+Do you understand that the Money Purchase Annual Allowance (MPAA) will apply across all your defined contribution pension plans?

-Do you understand that the Money Purchase Annual Allowance will apply to your plan?
+Do you understand that the Money Purchase Annual Allowance (MPAA) will apply across all your defined contribution pension plans?

 If contributions of more than £10,000 a year are made to any Defined Contribution pension arrangements, including those made by you or your employer, you will normally incur a tax charge.
 This limit is known as the Money Purchase Annual Allowance (MPAA).